 Is it Safe to Travel?

-Scientific studies and outbreak investigations have found that COVID-19 transmission in crowded, indoor spaces such as cruise ships, churches and factories can be explosive.
+Scientific studies and outbreak investigations have found that COVID-19 transmission in crowded, indoor spaces such as cruise ships, bar and restaurants, churches and factories can be explosive.
 Transmission of COVID-19 between passengers on airplanes is rare.

 International Travel for Tourism

 Lots of people have questions around International Travel for tourism.
 This will be a personal decision based of the your personal circumstances and level of risk you are willing to assume.
 For adventure travel and trekking, you have to consider your own personal risk and whether you are willing to tolerate that potential risk of getting infected.
 Then consider that you might bring it home to your family or community especially if you have older family members who are more susceptible to a virus.

 You will need to be more diligent while on an airplane.
 This means you will have to manage hygiene when opening overhead stowage bins and navigating in flight entertainment screens and Bathrooms.
 Everything could become touch-free over time.
 We may see some technological advances in the onboard experience.
 It is hard to know what the new normal will be.
 We will see more bio-metric gates and body scanners to which we’ve already become accustomed at airport terminals.
 One thing is for sure you will need to micromanage your risk level when boarding a plane.